SeraphimSerapis/seraphimserapis.github.io/source/blog/2014-06-01-using-npm-modules-from-github.html.markdown

 }
 ```

 As you can see in [my GitHub profile](http://github.com/seraphimserapis/) I've [forked the repository](http://github.com/SeraphimSerapis/passport-paypal-oauth) to update the code and [filed a pull request](http://github.com/jaredhanson/passport-paypal-oauth/pull/3).
-As it didn't get accepted yet there is no simple way for people to use [link](http://developer.paypal.com/docs/integration/direct/identity/)Log In with PayPal within their Node projects (without implementing it themself).
+As it didn't get accepted yet there is no simple way for people to use [Log In with PayPal](http://developer.paypal.com/docs/integration/direct/identity/) in their Node projects (without implementing it themself).

 To change this we'll update our package.json to point to the GitHub repository: